oracle/docker-images/OracleIdentityGovernance/README.md

 ## Appendix A: Using an Oracle Database Docker Image for OIG

-**Note**: Database docker images are not supported in production and should only be used for testing with Docker only configurations and not Kubernetes.

 OIG requires a database to store the configuration information and RCU schema information.
 If you do not have a database available and require one for testing, then you can use an Oracle Database Docker image.
 The instructions below show how to install the database image and start the container.

 ### Pulling the Oracle Database Image